jchuang71/jchuang71/README.md

 # Joey Chuang

 Hello, I'm Joey Chuang (He/Him), and you've reached my GitHub repository!
-I'm a student/worker studying Applied Computing at the University of Washington Bothell, with a minor in Business Administration and Economics.
+I'm a student and aspiring software engineer studying Applied Computing at the University of Washington, with a minor in Business Administration and Economics.

 Some of my biggest passions lie in game and app development, analytics, and visual design.